-In August 2015 the Skills Funding Agency (SFA) and the Education Funding Agency (EFA) issued the revised JACOP, effective for accounting periods that end on or after 31 July 2015 ie the current reporting period.
+In August 2015 the Skills Funding Agency (SFA) and the Education Funding Agency (EFA), now the Education and Skills Funding Agency, issued the revised JACOP, effective for accounting periods that end on or after 31 July 2015 ie the current reporting period.
 The main changes were in respect of regularity reporting.

 In this article we look at what the changes mean for colleges.